guipmdev/dt-money/README.md

 ## 📍 Overview

-The project is a web-based financial application built with React and TypeScript.
+The project is a web-based financial application built with _React_ and _TypeScript_.
 It allows users to manage their transactions by creating, viewing, and searching for transactions.
 The core functionalities include displaying a summary of income, outcome, and overall balance, creating new transactions, and searching for transactions based on user input.

 The purpose of the project is to provide an intuitive and user-friendly interface for managing personal finances, keeping track of transactions, and organizing financial data effectively.
 Its value proposition lies in its simplicity, efficiency, and the ability to provide important financial insights to users.

 ### ⚠️ Disclaimer

-The back-end of this application is built with JSON Server and does not have a deployment, as the focus is primarily on the front-end.
-To fully test the application, you'll need to clone the repository, run the `dev:server` script, and then open the website.
+The back-end of this application is built with _JSON Server_ and does not have a deployment, as the focus is primarily on the front-end. **To fully test the application, you'll need to clone the repository**, run the `dev:server` script, and then open the website.

 ## ✨ Features